 - 1. Smarter Balanced Summative Assessments and CAAs for ELA in grades three through eight and grade eleven. - 2.
 Smarter Balanced Summative Assessments and CAAs for mathematics in grades three through eight and grade eleven. - 3.
-California Science Test (CAST) and CAAs for Science in grades five, eight, and once in high school (i.e., grade ten, eleven, or twelve). - SARC Reporting in the 2020-2021 School Year Only
+California Science Test (CAST) and CAAs for Science in grades five, eight, and once in high school (i.e., grade ten, eleven, or twelve). - College and Career Ready: The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study.